Man Utd transfer news: 'Antonio Conte is the best coach in the world' - Romelu Lukaku drops major Inter hint | Goal.com

-'Conte is the best coach in the world' - Lukaku drops massive Inter hint
+'Conte is the best coach in the world' - Lukaku drops massive Inter transfer hint

 Romelu Lukaku has revealed he would jump at the chance to work with Antonio Conte at Inter, labelling the Italian the "best coach in the world" while hinting that he has made a decision over his future.